Automattic/wp-calypso/client/components/popover/README.md

 #### `showDelay { number } - default: 0 (false)`

-Adds a delay before to show the popober.
+Adds a delay before to show the popover.
 Its value is defined in `milliseconds`.

 #### `onClose { func }`